JADE-V-V/JADE/docs/source/usage/benchdesc/fng-sic.rst

 MCNP model
 ^^^^^^^^^^

-There are two independent MCNP models in order to caputire the geoemetry of the TLD detectors.
+There are two independent MCNP models in order to capture the geometry of the TLD detectors.
 In both cases the the most recently developed SDEF source from ENEA has been used and weight windows are included in each input file.